SalesforceCommerceCloud/create-commerce-app/README.md

 npx create-commerce-app your-app-name
 ```

 This will run a npx installation of create-commerce-app and create a sample Salesforce Commerce Storefront app for you.
 It creates the app as a sub-directory of the current working directory with the name of the directory being the app name provided while running the above command.
-More information about the sample Salesforce Commerce Storefront app and how to use it can be found [here](https://github.com/SalesforceCommerceCloud/sfcc-sample-apps)
+In order to run your new application, please follow the instructions for the [sample Salesforce Commerce Storefront app](https://github.com/SalesforceCommerceCloud/sfcc-sample-apps).
+You don't need to clone the sample apps repo, but you do need to run the yarn commands shown in the root directory of your new commerce app.

 ## Setup